Tell Brak: Equids

-The Kungas of pre-Akkadian Nagar were used for drawing the carriages of kings before the domestication of the horse, and a royal procession included up to fifty animals.
+The kungas of pre-Akkadian Nagar were used for drawing the carriages of kings before the domestication of the horse, and a royal procession included up to fifty animals.
 The kungas of Nagar were in great demand in the Eblaite empire; they cost two kilos of silver, fifty times the price of a donkey, and were imported regularly by the monarchs of Ebla to be used as transport animals and gifts for allied cities.
 The horse was known in the region during the third millennium BC, but was not used as a draught animal before c.
 18th century BC.

+Donkey burials

+Burials of a donkey and a dog were found at Tell Brak as early as the Akkadian period (2580–2455 BCE).
+They were not accompanied by human interment.
+Six donkey skeletons and one canine skeleton were found; they were buried below a temple courtyard.

+Also, later, during the Babylonian period, they were found at Tell Ababra in Iraq.
+Tell Ababra was located in the Hamrin Basin area of Iraq, which is now covered by Lake Hamrin.

+At Tel 'Akko (near Acre, Israel), a donkey was found buried together with a dog, and a part of the upper jawbone of a pig.
+The burial was dated at the end of the Middle Bronze Age.

+Similar sacrifices of donkeys were also found in large numbers at Tell el-Dab'a in the Nile Delta of Egypt dating to the Middle Bronze Age.
+Also, similar sacrifices were found at Tel Haror.

 Site

-Excavations

-Soundings were conducted in 1930 by Antoine Poidebard though little was published.Poidebard, A., I934.
-La Trace de Rome, Paris.
+Soundings were conducted in 1930 by Antoine Poidebard although little was published.
 After a survey of the area in 1934, Tell Brak was excavated for three seasons by the British archaeologist Sir Max Mallowan, husband of Agatha Christie, in 1937 and 1938.
 The artifacts from Mallowan's excavations are now preserved in the Ashmolean Museum, National Museum of Aleppo and the British Museum's collection; the latter contain the Tell Brak Head dating to c.
 3500–3300 BC.
 Two small cuneiform tablets were found and a half dozen fragments, all in the Akkadian period script.